A Fairytale Weekend in Alsace with Kids

-The castle, built in the 12th Century and extensively renovated in 1900 – 1908, is one of the most popular tourist attractions in France with over 600,000 visitors a year.
+The castle, built in the 12th Century and extensively renovated in 1900 – 1908, is one of the top landmarks in France, and one of the country’s most popular tourist attractions with over 600,000 visitors a year.
 We had no idea when we happened upon it by chance looking at the wine route map that it was going to be so impressive.
 But impressive is definitely the word I would use to describe it.

 It’s perched high up in the Vosges and would have the most beautiful views from the top of the castle – but as we were winding back and forth along the roads to get to it, the clouds descended and it started to rain.
 The kids also fell asleep so we parked up and had a little downtime, deleting some photos from our phone to free up space and waiting for the rain to pass.
 It didn’t, but it did ease off so when the kids woke we set off to explore.